Narendra747/Two-Wheel-Drive-Library-for-Arduino/README.md

 Motor 1 is Left and Motor 2 is Right.
 Functions to move forward,backward,turn blunt and sharp in right and left directions and brake are supported.

-(The spaces between Functions and KEYWORDX need to be replaced by tabs to get functions to be highlighted in Arduino IDE when written)
+(The spaces between Functions and KEYWORDX need to be replaced by tabs in the keywords.txt file to get functions to be highlighted in Arduino IDE when written)